NeuralEnsemble/libNeuroML/how_to_contribute.md

 No files need merging
 ```

-[Meld] (http://meldmerge.org/) is my favourite, but you pick anyone.
+[Meld] (http://meldmerge.org/) is the first of the list and would be automatically
+picked up by `git mergetool`.
+Chose your favourite.

 Well done, now you are all set to do some cool work!